PolarCookie/PolarGuides/README.md

 Translating Ding80's leveling guide to work in the Zygor leveling guide addon
 Discord: https://discord.gg/SjXbNRX

+Open addon setting panel, goto zygor, goto dynamic progress, untick "mark obsolete steps" and "skip obsolete steps" and set "Allow levels ahead" to 80.
+Ding80 makes you do green / yellow quests, and you usually outlevel the mobs you fight.

 Some minor edits to the route have been made underway.
 Particular case is when Ding80 skips "Colonel Kurzen" in STV part 2.
 I included this as ding80 also skips the "Jungle Secrets" questline in entirely, even tho "Bookie Herod" can be completed alongside "Bad Medicing"/"The Second Rebellion"